dai-lk/VULCAN-Venus/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)\
 This is an open-access chemistry-transport model spanning both the middle and lower atmospheres on Venus, compiled by Python 3.

-The theory papers of VULCAN can be found here: Dai et al. (2024, accepted).
+The theory papers of VULCAN-Venus can be found here: Dai et al. (2024, accepted).

 The framwork of this work is adopted from [VULCAN](https://github.com/exoclime/VULCAN) developed by [Tsai et al. (2017)](https://arxiv.org/abs/1607.00409).
 Thus, VULCAN-Venus has similar structure and operation method as VULCAN.